Celtics: Udoka suspended for 'multiple' policy violations

 AP Sports Writer

-“We go to great lengths … to run the organization with the central core value of respect and freedom in the workplace from harassment or any unwelcome attention,” Grousbeck said at a news conference a day after the reigning Eastern Conference champions suspended Udoka for the entire 2022-23 season.
+“We go to great lengths … to run the organization with the central core value of respect and freedom in the workplace from harassment or any unwelcome attention,” Grousbeck said at a news conference.
 “This feels very much, to me, like one of a kind.
 That’s my personal belief.
 But I’ll have to verify that.”

 Neither Grousbeck nor president of basketball operations Brad Stevens would elaborate on the specifics of the violations or the private report that was delivered to the team two days ago.
 But a person with knowledge of the matter, speaking on the condition of anonymity because the details were not made public, told The Associated Press that it involved an inappropriate relationship with a woman in the organization.

-Udoka’s multiple violations involved only one woman, a Celtics spokesman said Friday.
-No one else in the organization is facing discipline, Grousbeck said, adding that the team will be vigilant to make sure that Udoka’s behavior doesn’t indicate a larger problem.
+Udoka’s multiple violations involved one woman, a Celtics spokesman said Friday.
+No one else in the organization is facing discipline, Grousbeck said, adding that the team will be vigilant to make sure that Udoka’s actions aren’t a signal that there is a larger problem.

 “I personally don’t believe that they’re a deeper signal,” Grousbeck said.
 “But we will be — I will be, personally — talking to members of the organization to make sure that that’s the case.”

-A first-year coach who’s three months removed from a trip to the NBA Finals, Udoka was suspended days before training camp was to open for the Celtics, who are among the favorites to win it all this season.
-Assistant Joe Mazzulla was elevated to interim coach through June 30, 2023, though the team said it had not decided about Udoka’s future beyond then.
+A first-year coach who is three months removed from a trip to the NBA Finals, Udoka was suspended less than a week before training camp was to open for a team considered among the favorites to win it all this season.
+Assistant Joe Mazzulla was elevated to interim coach through June 30, 2023; the Celtics say they have not decided about Udoka’s future beyond then.

+Stevens grew emotional when discussing the effect the scandal has had on the team — especially the women who were singled out on social media as possibly being involved.
+The team reached out to employees to offer support.

+“We have a lot of talented women in our organization.
+I thought yesterday was really hard on them,” Stevens said.
+“Nobody can control Twitter speculation, rampant (expletive), but I do think that we as an organization have a responsibility to make sure we’re there to support them now.
+Because a lot of people were dragged unfairly into that.”

 Grousbeck said the team learned of the problem earlier this summer and immediately brought in an outside law firm to investigate.
-A report was issued Wednesday.
-Grousbeck said he met with Udoka, who expressed “acceptance and appreciation for how this has been handled.”
+After receiving the report, Grousbeck met with Udoka and he expressed “acceptance and appreciation for how this has been handled.”

 AP Basketball Writer Tim Reynolds in Miami contributed to this report.